 What Are Landlords Doing Right Now?

-Some landlords have already started moving.
-If you've been browsing listings in La Linea over the past few months, you've probably noticed asking prices ticking up, especially on anything within walking distance of the frontier.
-Campamento and Centro are the areas where this is most visible.
+Some landlords have already moved.
+If you have been browsing listings on Idealista or Fotocasa in La Linea over the past few months, you have probably noticed asking prices ticking up, especially on anything within walking distance of the frontier.
+Centro and Alcaidesa are the areas where this is most visible.

-It's not a panic-driven spike.
+It is not a panic-driven spike.
 Most landlords here are local families who have rented the same flat for years at stable prices.
-But the smarter ones are aware that July changes the value of their asset, and they're adjusting accordingly.
+But agencies that specialise in the Gibraltar-zone market, including masQcassa on Calle Carboneros and AJ Andalucia Estates, are seeing new listings come to market at more aggressive prices than a year ago.

-New listings coming onto the market are pricing more aggressively.
+New listings are pricing with the treaty in mind.
 Existing tenants on rolling contracts are mostly protected for now, but when those contracts renew, expect conversations about increases.

 What Is NOT Changing?

 Spanish tenancy law governs all rental agreements in La Linea, and that stays exactly the same.
-The Ley de Arrendamientos Urbanos (LAU) is the framework that protects you as a tenant, and it doesn't change because of a Gibraltar border deal.
+The Ley de Arrendamientos Urbanos (LAU) is the framework that protects you as a tenant, and it does not change because of a Gibraltar border deal.

 Key things that stay the same: